p-saivenkat-0110/Attack_Sense_AI---DoS-DDoS-Attack-Detection-Model/README.md

 2) **CICFLOWMETER** (install from here : https://github.com/ahlashkari/CICFlowMeter)
    - Make package and copy that package in this folder
 3) **pip install -r requirements.txt**

+!!! *Any doubts/errors, please create an issue so we could follow up on it...* !!!